 In conjunction with the learning result evaluation, information will be collected from principals, teachers and pupils, for example, on working methods and teaching arrangements, educational resources, student evaluation and study attitudes of the pupils.

 The evaluation of study attitudes uses an established indicator to study the pupils’ views on themselves as learners of a subject or syllabus, on the attractiveness of a subject or syllabus, as well as on the usefulness of studying a certain subject or syllabus.

 A report will be drawn up on the key results of the evaluation.
-In addition a summary will be drawn up for the needs of the Ministry of Education and Culture, the Finnish National Board of Education, Departments of Teacher Education, education providers, schools, teachers and other bodies.Share on Facebook Share on Twitter
+In addition a summary will be drawn up for the needs of the Ministry of Education and Culture, the Finnish National Agency for Education, Departments of Teacher Education, education providers, schools, teachers and other bodies.Share on Facebook Share on Twitter